digitalocean/container-blueprints/DOKS-wordpress/README.md

 kubectl get all -n wordpress -o wide
 ```

-The output looks similar to (notice that the pods are deployed in different nodes):
+The output looks similar to (notice that the pods are deployed on different nodes):

 ```text
 NAME                             READY   STATUS    RESTARTS   AGE     IP             NODE            NOMINATED NODE   READINESS GATES